 The goal of Prevention and Early Intervention (PEI) is to help counties implement services that promote wellness, foster health, and prevent the suffering that can result from untreated mental illness.
 The PEI component requires collaboration with consumers and their family members in the development of PEI projects and programs.
-The four new PEI programs added in Fiscal Year 18-19 funded through PEI reversion dollars are the only substantive changes to PEI since the approval of the Three Year Plan.
+Prevention and Early Intervention Services are funded with 19% of a County's MHSA funding.